Servants, Not Celebrities.

 When people curse us, we bless them.
 When they persecute us, we endure it.
 When they slander us, we respond gently.
 We've become the scum of the world.
 The garbage everyone throws away.
 And that's still where we are."

 The contrast is brutal.
 The Corinthians were sitting comfortably, arguing over which teacher had the best brand.
 Meanwhile the actual teachers — the people who brought them the — were hungry, homeless, and getting treated like trash.
 Paul wasn't playing for sympathy.
 He was holding up a mirror.
-Because if your version of following looks nothing like the life of the people who taught you about Jesus, something has gone wrong.
-Comfort isn't the problem.
-Comfort that produces arrogance while the people who sacrificed everything for you get ignored?
+If your version of following looks nothing like the of the people who taught you about Jesus, something has gone wrong.
+Comfort isn't the problem — but comfort that produces arrogance while the people who sacrificed for you get ignored?
 That's the problem.

-After all that intensity, Paul did something remarkable.
+After all that intensity, did something remarkable.
 He softened — completely:

 "I'm not writing this to shame you.
 I'm writing as someone who loves you like my own children.
-You might have ten thousand tutors in Christ, but you don't have many .
-I became your in Christ Jesus through the .
+You might have ten thousand tutors in Christ, but you don't have many fathers.
+I became your father in Christ Jesus through the gospel.

 So I'm asking you — follow my example."

 There's a massive difference between a critic and a .
 A critic points out your flaws and walks away.
-A points out your flaws because he's not going anywhere.
-Paul had just said some of the hardest things anyone could hear.
-But the motivation wasn't "I'm better than you."
-It was "I love you too much to let you stay where you are."
-That distinction matters.
-When correction comes from someone who has skin in the game — someone who helped bring you into the faith and isn't leaving — it hits differently.
-It still stings.
-But you know it's coming from love.
+A father points out your flaws because he's not going anywhere.
+The motivation behind Paul's hard words wasn't "I'm better than you."
+It was "I you too much to let you stay where you are."
+When correction comes from someone who has skin in the game — someone who helped bring you into the and isn't leaving — it lands differently.
+It still stings, but you know it's love.

-Paul closed the chapter with a very specific action step — and a very direct challenge:
+closed the chapter with a specific action step — and a direct challenge:

 So what's it going to be?
 Do you want me to come with a rod of discipline — or with love and a gentle spirit?"

 That last line lands like a parent standing in the doorway.
-"We can do this the easy way or the hard way.
-Your call."
-And the point underneath it all is sharp: anyone can talk.
-Anyone can sound impressive, theological, authoritative.
+The point underneath is sharp: anyone can talk, anyone can sound impressive.
 But the doesn't run on eloquence.
-It runs on the actual power of transformed lives.
+It runs on the actual power of transformed .
 Paul was about to show up and see — not who had the best arguments, but who had the real thing.
-It's still the question worth asking.
 Not "what are you saying?" but "what is your life actually producing?"